coddie

 Keir Starmer visit

 I Photo credit: Colchester Gazette Blog post by Louise Prior (newest and youngest Red Lion Books Team member).
 He arrived around fifteen minutes past eleven.
 I wasn’t on the top floor when Keir Starmer, Leader of the Labour Party, came into Red Lion Books but downstairs organising the TikTok Book Recommendation display.
-Since our […]
+Since our opening that morning at 9 am, this particular store section drew many customers.
+We had sold ‘Reminders of Him‘ by Colleen Hoover, a cheery sounding book titled ‘They Both Die at the End‘ by Adam Silvera, and a few others from our TikTok shelves, leaving gaps […]

 -